Policies and Procedures

 Provide a safe, clean, warm, stimulating environment.

-Allocate each child a “Key Worker” with responsibility for observations and completing individual Learning Journey’s.
+Allocate each child a “Key Worker” with responsibility for monitoring and tracking children’s learning and development.

 Provide the opportunity for staff to access Continual Professional Development in line with the Early Years Foundation Stage.